aliallam123/OpenAI-API/ali_contribution_summary.md

 - Verified successful runs using print statements and Excel validation.
 - Manually recreated expected folder structure to match legacy repo logic.
 - Prepared all code for team review in a GitHub branch (`ali-branch`).
+- Team reviewed and were very happy with the results
 - Learned how to manage GitHub commits and uploads manually without Git CLI access.

 ### 📁 Files Modified